-An Environmental Site Assessor position is responsible for all aspects of project management and project execution related to one or more of the Transaction-related services.
+An Environmental Due Diligence Consultant position is responsible for all aspects of project management and project execution related to one or more of the Transaction-related services.

 The environmental due diligence services include:

 - Environmental Desktop Reviews / Records Search with Risk Assessment (RSRA)

 - Due Diligence Peer Reviews

 The Environmental Site Assessor is expected to generate and maintain a personal client base with assistance from senior personnel.
 This position will work directly with a Senior Environmental Site Assessor and/or Practice Leader on individual projects, project resources and subcontractors in the context of managing projects; under the general supervision of the Service Area Principal.